yuankunzhang/charming/README.md

 }
 ```

+This code creates the following SVG file:

 ![](img/nightingale.svg)

-It is powerful, the code file [gallery/src/dataset/encode_and_matrix.rs](./gallery/src/dataset/encode_and_matrix.rs) draws a complex chart with four sub-charts:
+As another example, the code file [gallery/src/dataset/encode_and_matrix.rs](./gallery/src/dataset/encode_and_matrix.rs) draws a complex chart with four sub-charts:

 ![](img/encode-and-matrix.svg)

 ## Gallery

+Here are some selected chart examples.
 Click on any single chart to view its source code file.

+You can also clone the repo and run `cargo run --bin gallery` to view the interactive charts on the rendered HTML page.

 ### Bar Charts